antonl1911/secmod/README.md

 secmod
 ======

-Small module and userspace program to prevent predefined apps from running You need kernel headers installed (sudo apt-get install linux-headers-$(uname -r).
+Small module and userspace program to prevent predefined apps from running.

+You need kernel headers installed (sudo apt-get install linux-headers-$(uname -r).
 Also, gcc is a must (sudo apt-get install gcc).
 Compile by running 'make'.
 Then "insmod ./secmod.ko", and launch "./seccon_user".